SWC-Advanced-Microscopy/measurePSF/README.md

 ```

 ### Requirements
-The function has been well well-tested under R2016b and later.
+These functions have been tested on most MATLAB releases R2016b and later.
-It should also work on R2016a.
-It's known to fail on 2015b and earlier.
+They should also work on R2016a but are known to fail on 2015b and earlier.

 Requires the Curve-Fitting Toolbox, the Image Processing Toolbox, and the Stats Toolbox.
 The MATLAB Report Generator is needed if you want to make PDF reports.
-It is known to work with ScanImage Basic 2020 to 2022 and likely earlier versions are also OK.
+It is known to work with ScanImage Basic 2020 to 2022.

 ## Known Obvious Issues
-Please see the [list of known obvious issues](https://github.com/SWC-Advanced-Microscopy/measurePSF/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22known%20obvious%20issues%22) before using the software.
+Please see the [list of known obvious issues](https://github.com/SWC-Advanced-Microscopy/multiphoton-qc/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22known%20obvious%20issues%22) before using the software.

 ## Acknowledgments